flowdock/api-docs/docs/production-integrations.md

 * [Removing an integration](#/integration-remove)

 ![A support ticket from Zendesk](/images/lifespan-of-a-support-ticket.png)
-<small>*An example of a full-fledged Flowdock integration from Zendesk.
-You can discuss Zendesk customer support tickets and even perform basic functions (such as assigning or closing tickets) without leaving Flowdock.*</small>
+<small>*An example of a full-fledged CA Flowdock integration from Zendesk.
+You can discuss Zendesk customer support tickets and even perform basic functions (such as assigning or closing tickets) without leaving CA Flowdock.*</small>

 <div id="/create-app"></div>
-## 1. Create a developer application in Flowdock
+## 1. Create a developer application in CA Flowdock

-The first step is to [create a new Flowdock developer application](https://www.flowdock.com/oauth/applications/new).
+The first step is to [create a new CA Flowdock developer application](https://www.flowdock.com/oauth/applications/new).
 All your developer applications are listed on your [developer applications page](https://www.flowdock.com/oauth/applications).

 Follow the instructions in the form.
 After creating the application, you should see your Application ID and Secret tokens.
-There are used when sending OAuth requests to Flowdock from your application.
+There are used when sending OAuth requests to CA Flowdock from your application.

 <div id="/create-endpoint"></div>
 ## 2. Create an endpoint in your app
 First, you will need a setup endpoint in your web application.
 The user will be redirected to this endpoint when they start setting up an integration with their flow, and once your application is published, users will find a link to it the flow's "Inbox Settings".
 For testing purposes, on your developer application's page, there is a flow dropdown that will generate the full setup URI for that specific flow.

-Initially, the purpose of the endpoint is to identify the user in your app (e.g. make sure they are logged in or have provided an API token), after which the user is redirected back to Flowdock in order to give your app access to the desired flow.
+Initially, the purpose of the endpoint is to identify the user in your app (e.g. make sure they are logged in or have provided an API token), after which the user is redirected back to CA Flowdock in order to give your app access to the desired flow.
 If the user authorizes this, they are redirected back to your app with an OAuth access token and information about the target flow.
 This is explained in more detail below.

 <div id="/oauth2-authorize"></div>
 ## 3. Authorize your app with OAuth